Garside monoids and groups, braids.

 α(b::LocallyGarsideElt)

-returns as a Garside element the first term in the normal form of b (b[1] or returns this term as a simple).
+returns as a Garside element the first term in the normal form of b (b[1] returns this term as a simple).

 julia> W=coxgroup(:A,3)